syazwansaidan93/LYWSD03MMC_db_api/README.md

 - `get_db_connection()`: Establishes a connection to the SQLite database.
 - `create_table()`: Ensures the sensor_readings table exists in the database.
 - `insert_sensor_data(temperature, humidity)`: Inserts a new sensor reading with its precise timestamp into the database.
 Includes basic error handling.
-- `generate_dummy_reading()`: Simulates realistic temperature and humidity data.
-This function is crucial when physical sensors are not available, allowing for testing of the data collection and storage pipeline.
-It generates values that fluctuate realistically over a 24-hour cycle.

 ### 2.2 Sensor Data API (sensor_api.py)